still-js/stilljs-site/docs/annotation.md

 Still.js currently supports 5 annotations, 4 of which are top-level and must appear at the top.
 These annotations are used for specific scenarios, allowing components to have metadata available at runtime.

 ### Still Command Line Tool
-!!! warning "Changes @Path from @Path"
+!!! warning "Changes @Path from @ServicePath"

     If you're using Still.js version <=0.0.17 the <b>`@ServicePath`</b> annotation
     is named <b>`@Path`</b>.